 About the Book

-I. Why I wrote The Spiritual Alchemist
+Why I wrote The Spiritual Alchemist

 As I explain in the book, ever since I was small, I’ve been fascinated by the thrill of imagination, the magnetism of creativity—and the power of fear to destroy them both.
 Fear eventually stopped me from writing.
-I not only became afraid of fear, I believed that I was a failure because I couldn’t make it go away.
+I not only became afraid of fear, I believed I was a failure because I couldn’t make it go away.

-Along my path as a writer—including a ten-year writing block and a decades-long struggle to find a voice that was truly mine—I discovered that pure magic lay at the confluence of creativity, self-awareness, and spirituality.
+Along my path as a writer—including a 10-year writing block and a decades-long struggle to find a voice that was truly mine—I discovered that pure magic lay at the confluence of creativity, self-awareness, and spirituality.
 When all three converged, they amplified one another.
 For example, every time I combined meditation with writing, or writing with self-awareness, my experience of each heightened.
 By stumbling, trial and error, and sheer intent, I learned to listen to my soul, the source of my true voice.
 Fear no longer made me feel like a failure and was therefore no longer frightening.

-Part One of The Spiritual Alchemist introduces spiritual alchemy as a path and a practice that allow us to listen to the voice of our own soul, that larger part of us that knows why we are here and what our purpose for this lifetime is.
+Part One of The Spiritual Alchemist introduces spiritual alchemy as both a path and a practice that allow us to listen to the voice of our own soul, that larger part of us that knows why we are here and what our purpose for this lifetime is.

 Part Two contains the chapters with the exercises, followed by helpful stories and lessons from the workshop.